 Bespoke cages can be purchased specifically for your make and model of car.
 They are designed to fit exactly to the shape of your boot to maximise the space available but also to create a secure and stable compartment for Rover.
 There are several companies you can contact with your measurements who will make exactly what you want, to your own personal requirements.
 This one is by Barjo and they certainly do have a very good reputation.

 Another great crate for your car is by a company called Safedog.
-Safedog crash tested car cages are, as far as I’ve been able to ascertain, the best and most well tested car cage for dogs available in the UK right now.
+Safedog crash tested car cages, TransK9 and 4Pets ProLine cages are, as far as I’ve been able to ascertain, the best and most well tested car cage for dogs available in the UK right now.
+The ProLine range are of European manufacture and have not been available in the UK for very long.
 Safedog have a policy that they won’t sell to you if you are going to position the cage in an unsuitable place in your car/vehicle (they are designed with their own crumple zone which depends on being backed against the rear seats).

 Window vents are a good way of allowing the windows to be open to get good ventilation while still preventing your canine companion from poking his head out!
 Its an image everybody has seen, the crazy dog with his head out of the window, ears and chops flobbling about in the wind as they drive.
 While admittedly very comical to see, this is in fact a very dangerous thing for your dog to do on a number of levels including possible damage to their eyes from the wind and particles on the air and also the possibility of them colliding with on coming traffic or leaping from the vehicle.
 There are many different types available – this one is by Petgear.